 (ii) the young person has elected to be prosecuted for the alleged offence in a court.

-[Section 8H inserted by No. 45 of 2010 s.
+[Section 8H inserted: No. 45 of 2010 s.
 6.]

 8I.
 Withdrawal of CIR

 (1) An authorised person may withdraw a CIR by sending to the alleged offender a notice in a form prescribed by the regulations stating that the CIR has been withdrawn.